ExtraFrisky/Byebye-Bby/README.md

 Alright skidz.
 I come with wonderful information for all you "wonderful" people.

-Your beloved Bby Stealer has been lying to you all this time.
+Your beloved BbyStealer has been lying to you all this time.
 Your beloved developers claim they "do not grab" or dualhook.

 **They lied.**

 We recently obtained a copy of their shitty website backend.
 Obviously, this was possible because the developers are shit at what they do.
-(You should really stop grabbing, and stop paying for this shit malware.)
+(You should really stop grabbing, and stop paying for this shit malware)

 # Prelude:
 **c0lzia**: Yo, let's make a stealer. **copies PirateStealer's code**